efwoods/StreamYardIntegration/README.md

 That's it!
 Comments will now display on your StreamYard Stream in real time!

 ## Is the StreamYard Integration safe to use?
 There is no data being stored on any server or in the code.
 Any use of usernames, passwords, and comments are ephemoral.
+However, use this software at your own risk.

 ## Project MileStones
 This project will continue to reach the following milestones: